dumberjs/dumber-gist/README.md

 WIP, very very incomplete.

-Write online JS SPA prototype in GitHub gists.
+Write online JS SPA prototype in GitHub gist.
 Just write code in online editor's `src/` folder, dumber-gist takes care of the rest.

 dumber-gist is inspired by [gist-run](https://github.com/gist-run), it is gist-run on [dumber bundler](https://github.com/dumberjs).